cherbie/server-repo/project/SERVER_FILES/README.txt

     2. Run: "make server" to build the program.
     3. Further details are outlined at the top of the makefile.

+TO RUN THE SERVER:
+    - In the working directory input "./server" and usage instructions will be explained
+    - USAGE => "./server [port]"

 GAME SETTINGS:
     - Navigate to the "./server.h" header file in order to change game characteristics such as:
         + Number of players